 Qualified Retirement Plan

-A plan that meets the requirements of Internal Revenue Code Section 401(a) and the Employee Retirement Income Security Act of 1974 (ERISA), thus making it eligible for favorable tax treatment.
+A plan that meets the requirements of Internal Revenue Code Section 401(a) and the Employee Retirement Income Security Act of 1974 (ERISA).
+So this makes it eligible for favorable tax treatment.
 Contributions and earnings enjoy tax-deferred investment growth.

-A distribution from an IRA to the individual for whose benefit the account or annuity is maintained is not taxable to the recipient if reinvested within 60 days in another IRA (other than an endowment contract) for the benefit of the same individual.
+A distribution from an IRA to the individual who benefits the account or amount maintained is not taxable to the recipient.
+Such is the case if the distribution is reinvested within 60 days in another IRA (other than an endowment contract) for the benefit of the same individual.
 The rule operates on an all-or-nothing basis.
-The entire amount received from the old IRA must be transferred to the transferee IRA.
-If anything is held back, the rollover rule does not apply, and everything received from the old IRA, including any amount transferred to another IRA, is treated as a taxable distribution.
+The entire amount from the old IRA must be transferred to the transferee IRA.
+If anything is held back, the rollover rule does not apply.
+Therefore, everything received from the old IRA is treated as a taxable distribution.
+That includes any amount transferred to another IRA.
 However, the distribution from the old IRA need not include the taxpayer’s entire interest.
 An IRA can be split, for example, by rolling a portion of it into a new IRA.

 The privilege of rolling over from IRA to IRA may be exercised only once in a 12-month period.

-A type of IRA funded with nondeductible contributions or amounts converted (and taxed) from another type of IRA.
+This is a type of IRA.
+It’s funded with nondeductible contributions or amounts converted (and taxed) from another type of IRA.
 Qualified distributions from a Roth IRA are free from income tax.
-Contributions or conversions to a Roth IRA may be made only in years in which the individual’s modified adjusted gross income within specified limits.
+Individuals can make contributions or conversions to a Roth IRA only in years of his/her modified adjusted gross income within specified limits.

 Self Directed IRA Operating Agreement

-The LLC Operating Agreement is the core document that is referred to when issues concerning the LLC need to be resolved.
+The LLC Operating Agreement is the core document that is referred to when LLC issues need resolving.
 The LLC Operating Agreement is the most important document for your Self-Directed IRA.
 It is extremely important that you create an Operating Agreement for your Self-Directed IRA LLC.

 The standard LLC Operating Agreement will not meet the requirements for your Self Directed IRA LLC.
-In general, a Self-Directed IRA LLC Operating Agreement should include special tax provisions relating to “Investment Retirement Accounts” and “Prohibited Transactions” pursuant to Internal Revenue Code Sections 408 and 4975.
-In addition, since the LLC will be managed by a manager and not the member, the Operating Agreement would need to include special management provisions.
+In general, a Self-Directed IRA LLC Operating Agreement includes special tax provisions relating to “Investment Retirement Accounts” and “Prohibited Transactions” pursuant to Internal Revenue Code Sections 408 and 4975.
+In addition, a member will not manage the LLC.
+A manager will be in charge.
+Therefore, the Operating Agreement will need to include special management provisions.

 Simplified Employee Pension (SEP)

-A simplified employee pension (SEP) is a special type of IRA that can be established by your employer or by you, if you are self-employed.
-Designed for small businesses, SEPs have many of the characteristics of qualified plans but are much simpler to establish and administer.
+A simplified employee pension (SEP) is a special type of IRA that your employer can establish.
+You can also establish it if you’re self-employed.
+Specific to small businesses, SEPs have many of the characteristics of qualified plans but are much simpler to establish and administer.